evanacox/honors-forum-project/docs/language/high_level.md

 ![Overview of Compiling](../assets/images/compiler-phases-transparent.png)

-While that may look like a lot (or it may not, you never know), a compiler at its core is simply trying to turn text that humans can understand into different forms that the computer can understand, all of which help the compiler to do different jobs.
+A compiler at its core is simply trying to turn text that humans can understand into different forms that the computer can understand, all of which help the compiler to do different jobs.

 Just like we have different ways of representing human ideas (words, math notation, images, etc.), the compiler has different ways of representing ideas that help it to better do its job.